• Grottes du Cerdon website uses cookies for a better experience : I understand

 From these discoveries, the animator explains the way of life of our ancestors 6000 years ago.

-Are the workshops canceled in case of rain ?
+• Sheltered activity in case of rain